 The “posterior cord” is one of the main bundles of nerves within the brachial plexus.
 The brachial plexus is a series of nerve groupings that pass through the neck and into the shoulder, passing signals from the brain to the arm, neck, shoulder, chest, and other areas connected through those parts.
 Injuries to these nerves can occur in many ways, one of the most common of which is during childbirth injuries.

 If you or a loved one suffered injuries, or if your child was hurt during childbirth and suffered a posterior cord injury, contact an attorney to discuss the potential of getting financial compensation for the injury.
-Birth injury attorneys like those at the Law Offices of Randolph Rice may be able to help you file a lawsuit against a negligent doctor to seek compensation for your child’s posterior cord injury.
+Birth injury attorneys like those at the Rice, Murtha & Psoras may be able to help you file a lawsuit against a negligent doctor to seek compensation for your child’s posterior cord injury.
 To schedule a free legal consultation with our Baltimore, MD posterior cord injury lawyers, call our law offices today at (410) 694-7291.

 Common Causes of Posterior Cord Injury During Childbirth